Rudra1x/Qaip-Hardware-Ranking/README.md

 # Qaip-Hardware-Ranking

-**Calibration-aware backend ranking for quantum circuits**
+# Calibration-Aware Hardware Ranking for Quantum Circuits

-A self-contained, pedagogical implementation of one primitive from [QAIP](https://github.com/[your-org]/QAIP): ranking available quantum backends for a given circuit, using live calibration data rather than static hardware specs.
+A self-contained Qollab notebook that shows how to pick the right quantum backend for your circuit using live calibration data — not just qubit counts or static specs.

-Published as a Qollab notebook (Track 1).
 MIT-licensed.
+Runs one-click on [qollab.xyz](https://qollab.xyz).

 ---

-## What this notebook shows
+## What this notebook teaches

-Given a quantum circuit and calibration snapshots for two or more backends, this notebook:
+Different quantum backends have different calibration states every day.
+Readout fidelity, gate error, and coherence times all vary — and picking the wrong backend costs you fidelity before compilation even starts.

+This notebook walks through one complete idea end to end:

-1. **Loads and normalizes** calibration data from IQM and IBM backends using a provider-agnostic adapter pattern
+1. **Load calibration data** from IQM, IBM, and IonQ backends using a provider-agnostic adapter pattern
-2. **Extracts per-qubit health scores** from readout fidelity, T1, and T2 metrics
+2. **Compute per-qubit health scores** from readout fidelity, gate fidelity, and coherence metrics
-3. **Scores and ranks** backends using a transparent, readable scoring function (~50 lines, no learned parameters)
+3. **Score and rank backends** for a given circuit using a transparent scoring formula
-4. **Visualizes** the hardware topology with per-qubit health overlaid as color
+4. **Visualize** the hardware topology with per-qubit health as color
-5. **Generates a plain-language reasoning trace** explaining why backend A ranked above backend B for this specific circuit
+5. **Explain the ranking** in plain language — which backend won and why
-6. **Runs the top-ranked circuit** on real hardware through the Qollab playground runner
+6. **Run the top-ranked circuit** on real IonQ hardware through the Qollab playground

-Three worked example circuits (Bell, GHZ(5), QFT(4)) and a "bring your own circuit" section are included.
+Three worked circuits (Bell, GHZ(5), QFT(4)) and a bring-your-own-circuit section are included.

-## What this notebook does NOT show

-Routing estimation, qubit mapping optimization, execution strategy selection, confidence intervals, multi-provider authentication, or the full `QuantumAdvisor` API.
-Those layers are part of QAIP and are outside the scope of this focused primitive.

-> This notebook demonstrates calibration-aware backend ranking — one primitive in a larger execution planning stack ([QAIP](https://github.com/[your-org]/QAIP)) that also handles qubit mapping, routing estimation, strategy selection, and execution optimization.
-Those layers are out of scope here; this notebook focuses on ranking done well, so it can serve as a building block for anyone working on hardware-adaptive quantum systems.

 ---